kayagokalp/cs406-project/README.md

 ## Solution Description & Other Existing Solutions

-In order to find the number of k length cycles we used matrix representation of the undirected graphs.
+In order to find the number of k length circuits we used matrix representation of the undirected graphs.
 Then we’ve multiplied the matrices according to the k value given by the user.
 E.g. if k = 3, we multiply the matrix 3 times and divide the diagonals of the resulting matrix by 6.
 The corresponding row i and column i is the starting and ending index of the undirected graph.
-So if in the resulting matrix, [i,i] = 18, there are 3 (18/6) cycles which start from i and end at i.
+So if in the resulting matrix, [i,i] = 18, there are 3 (18/6) circuits which start from i and end at i.

 There are also 2 other solutions that we’ve found worth mentioning.
 "Detecting Cycles in Graphs Using Parallel Capabilities of GPU" by Mahdi et al. talks about detecting cycles in undirected graphs in GPU.
 The process utilizes GPU’s high number of processing units by doing the same (simple) tasks on different data.
 The process as discussed by Mahdi et al. can result in a lot of iterations so they applied the pretesting via a method called virtual adjacency matrix.
 This method seems to be really effective and we are planning to use a similar method.
 Also, an approximation related to connections between nodes (rate of connectedness) of the graph is used to even lower the required iterations.
 Because even though the virtual adjacency matrix method is used, the resulting required iterations are proportional to c!/2c where c is the cycle length so long cycles result in a lot of iterations.
 But in our case, the max cycle length is 5.
-So we may not need to use the last method.
+So we decided not to move on with this method.

 We also searched for some code examples to get familiar with the process of finding cycles in undirected graphs.
 One such example we found is from a site called “geeksforgeeks.org”.In this example they are working on an undirected graph which has V = 5 vertices and they are looking for cycles of length n = 4.
 They use DFS to find every path of length (n-1) from a vertex and check if the path leads back to the starting point.
 They keep track of the marked vertices using an array of size V. They iterate through each vertex and unmark the ones that do not form a cycle during the process, so that they can be used again.
 In the end count/2 is returned because every cycle is counted twice going from the opposite path as well.
 Although it is not a completely optimal example, it gave us some ideas that might be useful as we move forward with our project.